National Fuel Gas

-non-affiliated companies through an integrated system of 2,800 miles of pipeline and 31 underground natural gas storage fields (including 4 storage fields co-owned with nonaffiliated companies).
+non-affiliated companies through an integrated system of 2,600 miles of pipeline and 28 underground natural gas storage fields (including 4 storage fields co-owned with nonaffiliated companies).
 The Exploration and Production segment, headquartered in Houston, Texas (with an office in Pittsburgh to support its Appalachian operations), explores for, develops and produces oil natural gas in the Appalachia Region.
-Seneca's primary focus is now the Marcellus and Utica Shales in Pennsylvania, where the company controls 1.2 million net prospective acres that include stacked pay potential.
-The Energy Marketing segment markets natural gas to industrial, commercial, public authority and residential end users located in New York and Pennsylvania National Fuel released its 2022 Corporate Responsibility Report detailing the Company’s policies, practices and performance metrics in key environmental, social and governance (ESG) areas.
+Seneca's primary focus is now the Marcellus and Utica Shales in Pennsylvania, where the company controls 1.2 million net prospective acres that include stacked pay potential and has ~1.2 Bcf/day of net total production.
+The Energy Marketing segment markets natural gas to industrial, commercial, public authority and residential end users located in New York and Pennsylvania National Fuel released its 2024 Corporate Responsibility Report detailing the Company’s policies, practices and performance metrics in key environmental, social and governance (ESG) areas.
 That report is available online.

+National Fuel announced in October 2025 its intention to acquire the equity interests in CenterPoint’s Ohio natural gas utility business for total consideration of $2.62 billion.
+The acquisition will include approximately 5,900 miles of distribution and transmission pipeline and serve approximately 335,000 residential, commercial, industrial and transportation customers.
+Closing of the transaction is expected to occur in the fourth quarter of calendar 2026.

 History

 As one of the earliest gas utility companies in the United States, National Fuel Gas witnessed a number of technological firsts at its company or its subsidiaries.
 Engineers at the company discovered that depleted underground gas fields could be modified to act as storage reservoirs.
 Thus, the first such storage facility in the US was implemented at Zoar Field, about forty miles south of Buffalo.
 This turned out to be a great financial asset to NFG in the 1940s and 1950s, when skyrocketing demand for natural gas led to extensive pipelines in the eastern states being connected to new pipelines and fields in the southwestern states.
 NFG could thereby purchase huge quantities of cheaper summer gas from the southwest, pipe it to its New York storage fields, inject it into the ground, then retrieve it when demand and prices rose in the winter months.

 The company was also the first in the industry to develop a gas-fired generator to produce electricity for cathodic protection to fight corrosion on pipelines.

 In 1975, with the introduction of "Balanced Billing", the company claimed that it was "the only gas utility in the country" with a flexible plan for customers to pay bills in eleven equal monthly payments, with settlement of any overpayment or underpayment in the twelfth month.
 This is a modified system of installment credit.

 Its headquarters was located at 10 Lafayette Square until 2002 when the company relocated to 6363 Main St in the Buffalo suburb, Williamsville.

 National Fuel Gas Co. is traded on the New York Stock Exchange under the ticker symbol NFG.
 Its fiscal year ends September 30.